-Name Description PlateSpin_Replication_Environment- <x>.zip</x> This replication environment is a virtual appliance based on a SLES 11 operating system and is required for migration of 32-bit BIOS workloads to vCloud. where <x> is the product release version.</x> PlateSpin_Replication_Environment_BIOS_x64- <x>.zip</x> This replication environment is a virtual appliance based on a SLES 12 operating system and is required where $\langle x \rangle$ is the product release version. for migration of 64-bit BIOS workloads to vCloud.
-PlateSpin_Replication_Environment_UE FI- <x>.zip</x> This replication environment is a virtual appliance based on a SLES 12 operating system and is required where $\langle x \rangle$ is the product release version. for migration of UEFI workloads to vCloud.
+Name Description PlateSpin_Replication_Environment- <x>.zip</x> This replication environment is a virtual appliance based on a SLES 11 operating system and is required where $\langle x \rangle$ is the product release version. for migration of 32-bit BIOS workloads to vCloud.
+PlateSpin_Replication_Environment_BIOS_x64- <x>.zip</x> This replication environment is a virtual appliance based on a SLES 12 operating system and is required where $\langle x \rangle$ is the product release version. for migration of 64-bit BIOS workloads to vCloud.
+PlateSpin_Replication_Environment_UE FI- <x>.zip</x> This replication environment is a virtual appliance based on a SLES 12 operating system and is required where < x> is the product release version. for migration of UEFI workloads to vCloud.

 Depending on whether you want to migrate 32-bit BIOS, 64-bit BIOS, or UEFI workloads to vCloud, you are required to upload the corresponding PlateSpin Replication Environment OVF Package to the vCloud organization.
 You can download this package from the Micro Focus Download site for this PlateSpin Migrate release.
-For more information about downloading the OVF package and uploading to vCloud, see "Creating the PlateSpin Virtual Appliance in the vCloud Organization" on page 206.
+For more information about downloading the OVF package and uploading to vCloud, see "Creating the PlateSpin Virtual Appliance in the vCloud Organization" on page 208.